BitBagCommerce/SyliusAdyenPlugin/doc/headless.md

 ```
 Fetching the dropin data
 Initializing the transaction
-Being redirect back to Sylius
+Being redirected back to Sylius
 ```

 #### Fetching the dropin data